-Prioritize Usable Space
+Prioritize Your Usable Patio Space

 Committing to one major substrate for a smaller area can lend utility to the space and be more aesthetically pleasing as well.

-Using lawn as an accent piece is a foreign idea to some people, but it can work very well in the right circumstances.
+Using a lawn as an accent piece is a foreign idea to some people, but it can work very well in the right circumstances.

 Give Your Patio a Facelift